roots/docs/trellis/local-development-setup.md

 Mounting an encrypted folder is not possible with Trellis due to an issue with NFS.

 Windows users have a slightly different workflow.
-See the [Windows docs](https://roots.io/trellis/docs/windows/).
+See the [Windows getting started docs](https://roots.io/getting-started/docs/windows-development-environment-trellis/).

 ## WordPress installation